 - sloping - 45° have been assigned specific names.

-e.g.: Surveillance- (Search-) antennae of the missile-guidance radar of the SA–3M missile system.
+e.g., Surveillance- (Search-) antennas of the missile-guidance radar of the SA–3M missile system.

 When a single-wire antenna is used to extract energy from a passing radio wave, maximum pickup will result when the antenna is oriented in the same direction as the electric field.
 Thus a vertical antenna is used for the efficient reception of vertically polarized waves, and a horizontal antenna is used for the reception of horizontally polarized waves.

 Figure 5: Evolution of circular polarization.
 There is an explanatory Animation (50 kByte) here.

 For presentations in the classroom, I recommend the solution of demonstrations.wolfram.com

 Circular polarization has the electric lines of force rotating through 360 degrees with every cycle of rf energy.
 Circular polarization arises by two 90° phase shift income signals and also by plane polarized antennas moving 90° simultaneously.
 The electric field was chosen as the reference field since the intensity of the wave is usually measured in terms of the electric field intensity (volts, millivolts, or microvolts per meter).
 In some cases, the orientation of the electric field does not remain constant.
 Instead, the field rotates as the wave travels through space.
 Under these conditions, both horizontal and vertical components of the field exist and the wave is said to have elliptical polarization.